the-thing-arch/delta-demo/README.md

 # delta-demo
-This is demo repository for learning git &amp; github
+This is demo repository for learning git &amp; github.